- Inhibits mTOR signaling pathways, helping to reduce excess cell replication.

 This flavonoid, extracted from the small tree Rhus succedanea, sends an activating signal to anti-aging gene carrier cells, ensuring DNA and neuron protection, particularly during periods of oxidative stress.
 Fisetin also has a stabilising effect on resveratrol by preventing its metabolic breakdown and thus supports its function of inhibiting the mTOR signaling pathway.
 Fisetin has also been shown to exhibit anti-tumor and anti-angiogenic activity.

-With its exceptional formulation, the complex Natural Rapalogs offers the benefits of five natural inhibitors of the mTOR signaling pathway.
-In addition to this potent natural complex, other natural anti-aging supplements may also be of interest.
+With its exceptional formulation, the complex Natural Rapalogs capsules offers the benefits of five natural inhibitors of the mTOR signaling pathway.
+In addition to this potent natural complex, other natural anti-aging supplements are available to buy at Supersmart.
 The product Longevity Nutrients, for example, has been formulated to provide a range of anti-aging nutrients with antioxidant, anti-inflammatory and anti-infection effects.
 Similarly, the powerful AMPK Booster contains three plant extracts with active principles that reactivate a key enzyme of metabolism called AMPK.
 Discover too the supplement Nicotinamide Mononucleotide (NMN), an innovative formulation based on the latest advances in anti-aging medicine.

 |Daily dose : 3 capsules